bevy-cheatbook/bevy-cheatbook/src/programming/ecs-intro.md

 Instead, you should make things granular, when different pieces of data may be accessed independently.

 For example, represent the Player in your game as an entity, composed of separate component types (separate `struct`s) for things like the health, XP, or whatever is relevant to your game.
-You can also attach standard Bevy components like `Transform` to it.
+You can also attach standard Bevy components like [`Transform`][bevy::Transform] ([transforms explained][cb::transform]) to it.

 This will make it easier for you to develop your systems (game logic / behaviors), as well as make your game's runtime performance better.

-However, something like a `Transform`, or a set of coordinates, still makes sense as a single `struct`, because its fields are not likely to be useful independently.
+However, something like a [`Transform`][bevy::Transform], or a set of coordinates, still makes sense as a single `struct`, because its fields are not likely to be useful independently.